 That’s the promise of salvation.
 I have to change you on the inside.
 That’s why Jesus said to Nicodemus, “You need to be born again.”
 You need to be born of the water and the Spirit, the water meaning the cleansing, the washing that is described in Ezekiel 36.
 And you need a new life, meaning a new heart.
 This is a change at the very core.
 You have to be begotten again.

 You know what regeneration means?
 It means that something dies and something new is born.
 It’s the washing of a total transformation, a new heart, a new mind, a new soul.
-And by renewing of the Holy Spirit we get washed, we get a new heart and the Holy Spirit takes over residence in us.
+And by renewing of the Holy Spirit we get washed, we get a new heart, and the Holy Spirit takes over residence in us.
 That’s the transformation.
-It doesn’t matter what the outside is.
-It doesn’t matter what world you live in.
+Doesn’t matter what the outside is.
+Doesn’t matter what world you live in.

 The fact of the matter was their pollution was all on the inside.
 They missed it completely.
 You need a new heart.
 You need to be washed on the inside, and that’s what the Spirit of God does when you put your faith in Jesus Christ.
 That’s the gospel.
 And you make no contribution to that other than under the prompting of the Holy Spirit to repent of your sin and embrace Christ.